Back to all articles

 Again, with CocoMelon (sorry not sorry), the fast-paced transitions from scene to scene teach kids to redirect their focus from one topic to the next in a matter of seconds.
 This might be entertaining for your kids (and drive more views of CocoMelon content on YouTube), but it is hurting their attention spans.

+Ok, enough with the scary stuff.
+Here’s the solution!
+Healthy engagement.
 Healthy engagement increases kids’ ability to stay involved in one task.
+When kids are healthily engaged in learning, they:

 1) Have More Fun 🤸